Mémorial de la Shoah: Forecourt

 The forecourt of the memorial above the memorial crypt, includes a circular memorial listing the names of the death camps and the Warsaw Ghetto.
 There is also a wall with seven bas-reliefs by Arbit Blatas that symbolize the camps and the persecution of the Jews.
 The facade of the building, above the forecourt, has two inscriptions.
 First, a line from an adaptation of Deuteronomy 25:17 by Zalman Schnoeur (translated from Hebrew):

 Second, a quote from Justin Godart, Minister of Health and Honorary President of the Committee for the Unknown Jewish Martyr (translated from French):

 Wall of Names

 Several walls that make a passageway to the building list the names of the approximately 76,000 French Jews who were deported and murdered by the Nazis.
 They are listed alphabetically by year of deportation.

 Crypt

-The crypt predates the Mémorial de la Shoah; in 1957, the ashes of victims from the different death camps and the Warsaw Ghetto were buried in dirt from Israel.
+The crypt predates the Mémorial de la Shoah; in 1957, the ashes of victims from the different death camps and the Warsaw Ghetto were buried in soil from the land of Israel.
 A door from the Beaune-la-Rolande internment camp in France faces the tomb.